junxit/us-congress-bills-116/metadata.md

 - 2020-07-29 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-245.
 - 2020-07-29 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-245.
 - 2020-07-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 503.
+- 2020-08-04 — Amendment SA 2512 agreed to in Senate by Unanimous Consent.
+- 2020-08-04 — Amendment SA 2512 proposed by Senator Moran. (consideration: CR S4696) In the nature of a substitute.
+- 2020-08-04 — Measure laid before Senate by unanimous consent. (consideration: CR S4688-4696)
+- 2020-08-04 — Passed Senate with an amendment by Unanimous Consent.
+- 2020-08-04 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2020-08-04 — Senate amendment agreed to: Amendment SA 2512 agreed to in Senate by Unanimous Consent.
+- 2020-08-04 — Senate amendment proposed (on the floor): Amendment SA 2512 proposed by Senator Moran.
+- 2020-08-04 — Senate amendment submitted
+- 2020-08-04 — The committee substitute withdrawn by Unanimous Consent.
+(CR S4696)